 On what basis does Sproul object to the word of God “adding new dimensions” to the Old Testament law, (allowing for a moment that the supposed new dimension wasn’t already implicit in the law)?
 It was Jesus who brought fresh dimensions to the Decalogue.
 Moreover, doesn’t the New Testament bring further development to the Doctrine of God, from Shema to Trinity?

 Sproul overlooks that progressive revelation is an elaborative complement; it does not contradict merely by virtue of its expansive nature.
-Surely, a recreational import of Isaiah 58:-3-14 would not contradict the 4th Commandment any more than Jesus’ teachings on anger and lust can undermine the 6th and 7th Commandments respectively.
+Surely, a recreational import of Isaiah 58:-3-14 would not contradict the 4th Commandment any more than Jesus’ Decalogue application of anger and lust can undermine the 6th and 7th Commandments.
 So, at best, Sproul has merely begged the question of whether a Puritan view of Isaiah 58:13-14 undermines the law.
 Sproul has proven nothing.

 There is another way to understand Isaiah 58:13-14 however, following the thinking of those who hold the Continental view of the Sabbath… Presumably, what is in view in the prophetic critique is God’s judgment against the Israelites for violating the Mosaic law with respect to the Sabbath day, particularly regarding involvement in commerce… According to this view, the text has nothing to say directly or indirectly about recreation on the Sabbath day.